Police body camera: Reasons for body cams

-Länder with bodycams
+States with body cams

 Detailed information is available on the use of body cameras in five Länder.
 In State of Hesse, the police were the first force in Germany to use body cams in May 2013.
 According to official registrations, the resistance (Widerstand) to police decreased from 40 to 25 and only one of the policemen wearing a body camera was wounded, compared to nine colleagues without camera.
-Following the pilot, the number of bodycams acquired went up from the original 13 to 72 in total, also meant for other areas in Hesse.
+Following the pilot, the number of body cams acquired went up from the original 13 to 72 in total, also meant for other areas in Hesse.
 The success of the pilot inspired many other German cities and the Federal Police to start using body cameras as well.
 Police services from Hungary, Switzerland, and Austria were interested as well and asked the German police for information.

 In the State of Rhineland-Palatinate body cams are in use since July 2015 in the cities of Mainz and Koblenz to reduce violence towards the police and to collect footage that can be used as evidence.
 The costs of these body cams was 18.500 euro.
 Based on the positive experiences, eighty more bodycams have been acquired to be deployed in more areas in these two cities.
 In Hamburg, one of five members in each team that surveils during weekends is equipped with a bodycam since June 2015.
 These cameras can be pointed in different directions by manually operated remote control.
 Since 2016, the Bavarian State Police has been testing bodycams in Munich, Augsburg and Rosenheim.
 The cameras have to be activated in critical situations and at dangerous locations, for instance in nightlife entertainment areas where fighting is a common occurrence.
 In Baden-Württemberg, bodycams are deployed in Stuttgart, Mannheim and Freiburg since 2016.
 The aim here is to test the bodycams during one year with the purpose of reducing violence against the police.
 Since late 2022 Berlin's police have implemented a pilot program with bodycams.